medic-code/bread-code-website/_posts/2020-08-20-sourdough-flour-in-germany.md

 Caputo also has a product called [Manitoba Flour.](https://www.mulinocaputo.it/en/flour/la-linea-cucina/manitoba).
 You can find it on Amazon as well.
 It is an excellent flour great for making fluffy breads, ciabattas and baguettes.
 It has been my flour of choice for years.

 At Metro in Germany you can find "Pizza Flour".
 It is a supermarket where you only have access to when you have a business registered.
 Make sure you buy the one without any additives.
 It is the own brand of Metro.
 It has around 14% protein and is an excellent flour too.

+At Edeka you can find a T405 flour with around 12% protein.

+At Rewe you can find a T550 flour with around 12% protein by "Aurora".
+It is labeled as extra backstark.

+If you are interested please also check out my [visit to Drax Mühle](https://www.youtube.com/watch?v=KooRWvS5c-A), where I have a closer look at how flour is made in Germany.